A guide on how to construct a house in Kerala

 Usually constructions extend from 6-18 months time frame and undergo a variety of steps.
 In a nutshell, a few steps involved when you construct a house in Kerala are the physical construction, utility creation and procedural implementation.

 Let us now look at the step by step details involved in a house construction in Kerala.
 A house construction usually has 3 stages – preparatory work, construction stage and completion stage.
+In a nutshell, these are the most important steps involved in house construction.

-B. Finalize elevation
+B. Finalize floor plan and elevation

 A building elevation is a two-dimensional view that projects the exterior of the building’s facades.
 The elevation reflects the height and other measurements of the building.
 The elevation gives you a very clear picture of the house well in advance.